Grump-Free-Framework/GF3/readme.md

 }
 ```

-Classes have a namespace "modules\MODULE_NAME\controllers", so F3 knows which class is a controller or a model.
+Classes have a namespace "modules\MODULE_NAME", so F3 knows which class is a controller or a model.

 Note: MODULE_NAME should be equal to the directory name the module resides in.
 So if you have a module called "login", it would be stored at app/modules/login/ and MODULE_NAME would be "login"